madisongarccia/Blog/_posts/2024-10-22-nonparametric-test.md

 display_image: false  # change this to true to display the image below the banner
 ---

-# Setting the State
+# Setting the Stage

 ***

 ### Motivation

-<p class="intro"><span class="dropcap">A</span>lzheimer's disease is a neurodegenerative disorder that affects people around the world, leading to memory loss and a severe decline in cognitive function.
-It is the most common cause of dementia as it accounts for 60-80% of cases. </p>
+<p class="intro"><span class="dropcap">A</span>lzheimer's disease is a global challenge.
+This neurodegenerative disorder, responsible for 60-80% of dementia cases, profoundly affects memory and cognitive function.
+While researchers and medical professionals work tirelessly to unravel its mysteries, tools like the Mini-Mental State Exam (MMSE) help track cognitive decline.

-A widely used tool for assessing the cognitive function of Alzheimer's patients is the Mini-Mental State Exam (MMSE).
-This 30-point questionnaire evaluates a patient's cognitive functions such as orientation, attention, and memory.
-Lower scores on this exam indicate more severe impairment, but this alone will not entirely explain whether or not a person has Alzheimer's disease.
-Typically, it is used in combination with other clinical assessments and analyses to make a comprehensive diagnosis over time.
-However, examining MMSE scores can help medical professionals track and create healthcare plans accordingly.
+The MMSE is a 30-point questionnaire that measures cognitive skills like memory, orientation, and attention.
+A low score means severe impairment, but MMSE scores alone aren’t enough for a full diagnosis.
+Still, they’re invaluable for monitoring progress and tailoring care plans.

 ### Scientific Question